Home > Strategic Plan

 • Success Measure: Through training and development, engage all key district volunteers, council volunteers, and staff to ensure succession planning and defined roles.

-• Fill key district and council volunteer positions and introduce an improved onboarding process.
+• Fill key district volunteer positions and ensure succession planning.

 Strategic Priority #5: Capacity Building to Support Long-Term Sustainability